The isses we have face as we went alone this road of waste oil heating.

-This fan cleaned up the smoke levels, so we had a heater that could operate cleanly, great we thought we are winning, now we can go the next level and look at heating water, so we added a copper coil.
+This fan cleaned up the smoke levels, so we had a heater that could operate cleanly, great we thought, now we can go the next level and look at heating water, so we added a copper coil.
 That worked well.

 Now we can heat any area for next to nothing, and swimming pools all good we thought.
 We struggled to keep them to a set temperature with taps and even precision needle valves.
-We worked out as the oil change consistency as it warmed up it flowed faster, causing the heater to increase temperature without even touching it or in some cases even knowing about it.
-The drip fed units were the worse you could walk away and 5 minutes later the heater would be glowing red at 1200 degrees c.
+We worked out as the oil change consistency as it warmed up it flowed faster, causing the heater to increase temperature without even touching it or in some cases without even knowing it was happening.
+The drip fed units were the worse, you could walk away from them and 5 minutes later the heater would be glowing red at 1200 degrees c.

-Something had to be done about introducing power, and a pump to regulate the oil flow, not that we wanted to introduce power as that's not free heating, but we had to somehow.
+Something had to be done about introducing power, and a pump to regulate the oil flow, not that we wanted to introduce power as that's not free heating, but we had to control that oil.

-We played with multiple timers and pumps we soon found the one we needed and the oil pump.
+We played with multiple timers and pumps, we soon found the one we needed, and an oil pump.

-A timer and pump sorted out most of the temperature changes but in the back of my mind was if the flame ever went out from some unforeseen problem, the oil would continue to flow, until it flowed out the heater over the lawn into the pool etc, and spilt oil is the worst stuff to clean up.
+A timer and pump sorted out most of the temperature changes, but in the back of my mind was, if the flame ever went out from some unforeseen problem, the oil would continue to flow, until it flowed out the heater over the lawn into the pool etc, and spilt oil is the worst stuff to clean up.
 So as from today 1/5/2018 we are introducing a digital thermostat, and this will turn the oil pump/ flow off, if either the hot water or fire drops below 40c.
 This temperature can change to suit your situation by pressing a couple of buttons.

 Now and only now we have the fail safe waste oil heater.

-I don't know what's the next issue where going face, but hopefully we can overcome it as we have done.
+I don't know what's the next issue where going face, hopefully we can overcome it as we have done in the past.

 I have posted a video of the thermostat in action below.
-Works very well, another big win.
+Works very well.

-We have been running with the thermostat timer and pump, wow what a bloody great heater, we have town supply water going into an ajax valve and a open vent, should pressure buid up in the loop the vent lets it go, and the ajax valve fills it up automatically so the loop never has pressure, and can never run dry.
+We have been running with the thermostat timer and pump, wow what an excellent heater, we have town supply water going into an ajax valve and a open vent, should pressure build up in the loop, the vent lets it go, and the ajax valve fills it up automatically so the loop never has pressure, and can never run dry.